Vonshad/Offensive_Sec/EN_writeups/windows/Blaster.md

 ![Clicking on the CA](https://i.imgur.com/Wq1JnNl.png)

-Once you've clicked on it, simply click "OK" at the bottom.
+Once you've clicked on it, simply click "OK" at the bottom to close this window.

 #### 6. Close the admin prompt